We Dig Hampstead Hill! Searching for the War of 1812 in Patterson Park

 Advocating for Preservation on Downtown’s West Side

 From the late 1700s through the 1940s, the West Side grew as a vital center of transportation, commerce, and cultural life.
 Unfortunately, in the late 20th century retail shopping and investment drifted out to Baltimore’s suburbs, many of these businesses closed, and their buildings began to decay from neglect.
 Baltimore Heritage and our partners are continuing to advocate for the preservation-based revitalization of this historic downtown Baltimore neighborhood.
+Learn more about this issue.

 Organizing the Friends of West Baltimore Squares